 Actigraphy is a non-invasive method of monitoring human rest and activity cycles.
 It enables the collection of continuous rest-activity data, from which we can extract exploratory outcome measures on sleep, circadian rhythm and movement including physical activity or inactivity, gait, and other symptoms in movement disorders.

-We utilize devices with 3-axis accelerometers that are capable of recording at high-frequency and storing raw data.
+We utilize devices with 3-axis accelerometers, capable of recording at high frequency and storing raw data.
 For sleep assessment, patients typically wear a device on their wrist.
-For movement assessment, where on the body sensors are best worn depends on the particular endpoint.
+For movement assessment, where sensors are best worn depends on the particular endpoint.

-We are developing and validating new machine-learning disease specific algorithms to analyze wearable biosensor data to improve the sensitivity and specificity of standard algorithms to measure physiological parameters such as sleep, activity and circadian rhythm.
+We aim to improve the sensitivity and specificity of standard algorithms and their ability to measure physiological parameters such as sleep, activity and circadian rhythm.

+We are currently developing and validating new machine-learning, disease-specific algorithms to analyze wearable biosensor data.
 To support our innovation, we are funding studies to gather actigraphy data, alongside other clinical measures.